 Forming a budget committee and making an appeal for volunteers to serve on it is also a good way to involve owners in the budget process.
 While these volunteers are only allowed to advise the board, they will still feel like active participants if they have the opportunity to collect relevant information and provide recommendations.

 - Along with the approved budget, present the rationale behind it.

 Consider going beyond your legal requirements to share budget information.
 For example, even if your statutes require that you use postal mail to send written notices, incorporate other modes of communication, such as email and your corporation’s website.
 You might also want to hold a town hall meeting or an informal breakfast to give owners an opportunity to ask questions in person.
-Remember that more board communications means less individual phone calls and fewer emails from residents.
+Remember that more board communications means less individual phone calls and emails from residents.